-The change initiative has made significant strides in enhancing the accessibility of essential EWS for women and girls through engagment of the 56,000 volunteers.
+The change initiative has made significant strides in enhancing the accessibility of essential EWS for women and girls through engagement of the 56,000 volunteers.
 By fostering a gender-sensitive approach, building local capacities, and advocating for systemic changes in volunteer structures, the project is contributing to a safer environment for women and girls in disaster-prone, coastal Bangladesh.

 Continued efforts in training, advocacy, and policy modifications will ensure the sustainability of these results and further empower vulnerable populations in the face of increasing climatic and other hazards.

-A number of organisational contributions are key in moving the initiative forward.
+A number of organizational contributions are key in moving the initiative forward.

-Government-Ministry of Disaster Management & Relief: Policy decisions to double the number of female volunteers that recognizes female volunteers in national volunteer award systems have ben enacted.
+Ministry of Disaster Management & Relief: Policy decisions that recognizes female volunteers in national volunteer award systems have been enacted.

-Cyclone Preparedness Programme: The CPP recruits additionally five female volunteers per unit, increasing female participation in field demonstrations, and enhancing female leadership.
+Cyclone Preparedness Programme: The CPP recruits five female volunteers per unit, increasing female participation in field demonstrations, and enhancing female leadership.

-UNFPA: The organization plays a supportive role in developing DRR projects that integrate early warning dissemination for women and girls while advocating for the inclusion of female health service providers in the volunteer pool.
+UNFPA: The organization plays a supportive role in developing DRR projects that integrate early warning information dissemination for women and girls while advocating for the inclusion of female health service providers in the volunteer pool.